kkasfikis/SocialNetwork---Database/README.md

 # Programming Language: plSQL
 # IDE : pgAdmin

-A project illustrating a database for a social networking site.
+A project illustrating a database for a social networking platform.